-Looking for some good cool down songs for your next sweat session?
+Looking for some fabulous cool-down songs for your next sweat session?
 This post features my favorite cool down music and good songs to stretch to!

 Hi there!
-My name is Chantal – welcome to Ironwild Fitness!
+My name is Chantal – welcome to Ironwild Fitness and my favorite cool down music!

 I’m a mom and certified personal trainer who has a true appreciation for music.
 I never (ever) exercise without music on, and I’m a sucker for a good workout playlist.
 (See my girl power rock workout playlist here.)